 How long is the course?

-You can either take the course intensively over 4 weeks or 5 weeks or part-time, with attendance on a weekly basis.
-Our Centre also offers a blended version with some input delivered online.
+You can either take the course intensively over 4 weeks or 5 weeks or even part-time, with attendance on a weekly basis.
+Our centre also offers a blended version with some input delivered online.
 The final qualification is exactly the same, independent of the format you select.

 What does the CELTA involve?

-Standing up in front of a class for the first time is a daunting prospect, so you need to make sure you have the skills you need to teach effectively.
-CELTA in Lisbon has the following core components to prepare you for the classroom.
+Standing up in front of a class for the first time is a daunting prospect, so we will help you ensure that you have the skills you need to teach effectively.
+The Cambridge CELTA course in Lisbon has the following core components to prepare you for the classroom.